Sotiris01/Maze_and_Pathfinding_Visualizer/README.md

 ### Bidirectional A\*

 Combines A\* heuristics with bidirectional search.
-Each direction uses heuristic pointing to opposite end.
+Each direction uses heuristic pointing to opposite end. **Supports weighted terrain.**

 ```
 Time Complexity: O(E) - depends on heuristic quality
 Space Complexity: O(V)
+Weighted: Yes - both directions use node weights
 Advantage: ~2x faster than unidirectional A\*
 ```